MarcoSaguatti/Multimetric_analysis_of_automatic_contours/README.md

 ### Dice similarity coefficient

 ## Prerequisites
-The entire program is written in [python](https://www.python.org/downloads/), thus, it must be installed to execute it (python versions previous to 3.9.1 were not tested).
+The entire program is written in [python](https://www.python.org/downloads/), thus, it must be installed to execute it (python versions previous to 3.9.1 and next to 3.9.16 were not tested).

 To open and read dicom files the libraries [pydicom](https://pypi.org/project/pydicom/) and [rt-utils](https://pypi.org/project/rt-utils/) must be installed.